debruine/tutorials/docs/02_sim_data.md

 (Intercept)      10.716        0.238   99    44.985  1.04e-67
 condition.e       2.218        0.262   99     8.464  2.41e-13

+## Functions

-We can put everything together into a function where you specify the subject number, means, SDs and correlation and it returns a data table.
+We can put everything together into a function where you specify the subject number, means, SDs and correlation, it translates this into the intercept specification, and returns a data table.

 ```r